I Have A Child With Scoliosis

 If you don't have any props and don't know where to buy some, you can click on the picture to the right to access my curated list.

-8. EXERCISE virtually with the Spiral Spine staff*
+7. BOOK a virtual lesson with the Spiral Spine staff

-Continued movement is the most important part of your child's scoliosis care.
-Our virtual appointments offer the same benefits as in-person ones.
-Virtual lessons teach pad placement, show where breath needs to go, figure out and tweak at-home exercises and stretches for your child's body, address any needed rehab from surgeries, bracing, or injury, and check in on how they (and you) are doing emotionally.
-Clients typically start with regular private appointments and then use them to check in when they need a refresher or have an issue that needs more specialized attention.
+Virtual privates teach pad placement, show where breath needs to go, figure out and tweak at-home exercises and stretches for your child's body, address any needed rehab from surgeries, bracing, or injury, and check in on how they (and you) are doing emotionally.
+They also teach your child strategies for managing good and bad days.

 I also offer several prerecorded scoliosis workouts your child can do at home.
 They contain movements specifically designed to untwist your child's spine.